 Introduction

-In recent years, we encounter databases in which the issue of data is too big to loaded in the memory or the data are streaming collected over time.
+In recent years, we encounter databases in which the issue of data is too big to load in the memory or the data are streaming collected over time.
 Storing and processing all data might be computationally costly and impractical.
 To deal with this issue, incremental algorithms have become feasible and effective tool in machine learning and data mining techniques [6-10].

 Incremental learning is a promising approach to refreshing data mining results, which utilizes previously saved results or data structures to avoid the expense of re-computation [12–17].
 Incremental feature selection (sometimes also called online feature selection) is one important part of “incremental machine learning” fields [50][19].
 The main idea of incremental feature selection is that only part of the data are to be considered at one time and the results are subsequently combined.
 Thus incremental feature selection technique makes full use of the historical information, reduce the training scale greatly, and save training time [5].

-Feature selection based on mutual information have been deeply studied []since mutual information (MI) [references ?] is a good tool to measure the correlation and redundancy among features.
+Feature selection based on mutual information ,as a known way of feature selection, have been deeply studied [] .Since mutual information (MI) [references ?] is a good tool to measure the correlation and redundancy among features.
 As a pioneer, Battiti [using] proposes a greedy selection method called MIFS based on mutual information between inputs and outputs.
 Considering MIFS does not work well in nonlinear problems, Kwak and Choi [Input] proposed an improved feature selection method MIFS-U which is feasible and effective on nonlinear applications.
 However, both Battiti and Kwak’s methods omit the redundancy among features, only relevance among features and labels are considered.
 Peng et al. [?] then proposed a heuristic "Max-Relevance and Min-Redundancy" framework for feature selection.
 In[] it is pointed that mRMR criterion is equal to max-dependency.
 Furthermore, Pablo and Tesmer [] proposed an updated feature selection method , called normalized mutual information features selection.
-This method updated the Max-Relevance and Min-Redundancy criterion and numerical experiments demonstrates that it is faster and better than MIFS, MIFS-U. However, there exist one common limitation among the above mentioned methods.
+This method updated the Max-Relevance and Min-Redundancy criterion and numerical experiments demonstrates that it is faster and better than MIFS, MIFS-U. However, there exist one common limitation among the mentioned methods.
 That is, most of them could only be applied to static data.
 When new instances are arriving successively, these methods have to be re-computed on the updated datasets.

 To select features on streaming datasets, some incremental feature selection algorithms have been proposed based on entropy or its generalization [Liang, 10, 25, 28, 51].
 Whereas max-relevance and min-redundancy based MI is not considered yet.
 Now, it is promising to design an incremental feature selection method based on max-relevance and min-redundancy.